Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 How much do 2 and 3-bedroom houses cost in Abidjan as of 2026?

-As of early 2026, a 2-bedroom house in Abidjan typically costs between 80 and 180 million XOF (about $143,000 to $322,000 or €122,000 to €274,000), while a 3-bedroom house usually ranges from 120 to 280 million XOF (roughly $215,000 to $501,000 or €183,000 to €427,000).
+As of early 2026, a typical 2-bedroom house in Abidjan costs between 80 and 180 million XOF (roughly $143,000 to $322,000 or 122,000 to 274,000 euros), while a 3-bedroom house usually falls in the 120 to 280 million XOF range (roughly $215,000 to $501,000 or 183,000 to 427,000 euros).

 How much do 4-bedroom houses cost in Abidjan as of 2026?

-As of early 2026, a 4-bedroom house in Abidjan typically costs between 220 and 550 million XOF (approximately $394,000 to $985,000 or €335,000 to €838,000).
+As of early 2026, a 4-bedroom house in Abidjan typically costs between 220 and 550 million XOF (roughly $394,000 to $985,000 or 335,000 to 838,000 euros), with the wide range reflecting the enormous price gap between communes like Yopougon and sought-after spots in Cocody.

-For a 5-bedroom house in Abidjan, expect to pay between 350 million and 900 million XOF (around $627,000 to $1.61 million or €534,000 to €1.37 million), as these larger homes often come with villa-style features like security infrastructure and backup generators.
+For a 5-bedroom house in Abidjan, expect a price range of roughly 350 to 900 million XOF ($627,000 to $1,610,000 or 533,000 to 1,372,000 euros), as these homes are often larger villas that sit on generous private plots and include features like guard quarters and backup generators.

-A 6-bedroom house in Abidjan, typically a large family villa or expat-grade property, ranges from 550 million to 1.6 billion XOF (roughly $985,000 to $2.86 million or €838,000 to €2.44 million), with prices heavily concentrated in Cocody and Riviera.
+A 6-bedroom house in Abidjan, which is typically a large family villa or an expat-grade property, falls in the range of 550 million to 1.6 billion XOF ($985,000 to $2,860,000 or 838,000 to 2,439,000 euros), especially in areas like Riviera Golf or M'Badon where corporate lease demand keeps prices high.

 Please note that we give much more detailed data in our pack about the property market in Abidjan.